13-16-6. Capital outlay fund--Definition--Uses--Levy.

 A school district which contracts its student transportation may expend from the capital outlay fund an amount not to exceed fifteen percent of the contract amount.
 In addition, a school district which reimburses for mileage instead of providing transportation pursuant to § 13-30-3, may use the capital outlay fund to pay for fifteen percent of its mileage reimbursement costs.

-The capital outlay fund may be used to purchase textbooks and instructional software.
+The capital outlay fund may be used to purchase textbooks and to purchase or renew instructional software.

 The capital outlay fund may be used to purchase warranties on capital assets if the warranties do not include supplies.